kellianoy/node-nikita/packages/system/src/tmpfs.coffee.md

 # Example

-All parameters can be omitted except type. nikita.tmpfs will ommit by replacing the undefined value as '-', which does apply the os default behavior.
+All parameters can be omitted except `mount`. `nikita.tmpfs` will ommit by replacing the undefined value as `-`, which does apply the OS default behavior.

-Setting uid/gid to '-', make the os creating the target owned by root:root.
+Setting `uid`/`gid` to `-`, make the OS creating the target owned by `root:root`.

 ## Schema definitions